Anthony Saliba

-Anthony "Tony" J. Saliba (born May 5, 1955) is a trader, author, and entrepreneur based out of Chicago, Illinois.
-He currently serves as CEO of Matrix Holding Group, Mercury Digital Assets, Option Technology Solutions, and Fortify Technologies.
+Anthony "Tony" J. Saliba (born May 5, 1955) is an American financial trader, author, and entrepreneur in Chicago, Illinois, who is CEO of Liquid Mercury, vice chairman of the board of managers at Matrix Executions, CEO of Option Technologies Solutions International, and founder and CEO of Fortify Technologies.

 Early life and education

-Saliba grew up in the Chicago area.
-He attended Highland Park High School, where he competed in wrestling, track, and cross country, and edited the school newspaper, graduating in 1973.
+Saliba grew up in the Chicago area, and attended Highland Park High School in Highland Park, Illinois, where he competed in wrestling, track, and cross country, edited the school newspaper, and graduated in 1973.
 His interest in trading began in high school when he caddied for grain traders.

-He graduated as an Evans Scholar from Indiana University's Kelley School of Business with a BS in Accounting in 1977.
+In 1977, he graduated as an Evans Scholar at the Kelley School of Business at Indiana University with a B.S. in accounting.